joseluisq/timelite/README.md

 ## API

-At this the API point is quite limited (see below) but feel free to contribute.
+For now, the API is quite limited (see below) but feel free to contribute.

 __Time__